38th Tactical Reconnaissance Squadron

 The 38th Tactical Reconnaissance Squadron is an inactive unit of the United States Air Force.
 Its last assignment was with the 26th Tactical Reconnaissance Wing (26 TRW), stationed at Zweibrücken Air Base, Germany.

+The squadron deployed to Incirlik Air Base Turkey during Operation DESERT STORM and flew combat operations while assigned to the 7440th Combat Wing.
+It returned to Zweibrucken after the war and inactivated 3 weeks later.

 It was inactivated along with the 26 TRW in mid-1991.

 History

 World War II

 Established in 1944 as a photo-reconnaissance squadron, the unit trained under the Third Air Force in Oklahoma.
 It deployed to the Asiatic-Pacific Theater, and was assigned to the Thirteenth Air Force.
 Using unarmed fighter aircraft (P-38s, later P-51s) and B-25 Mitchell medium bombers fitted with aerial mapping cameras, the squadron performed numerous long distance mapping flights over enemy-held territory, primarily in the Netherlands East Indies and the Philippines.
 These flights were extremely hazardous, being flown without escort, they obtained intelligence about enemy fortifications, armored units, infantry concentrations and other tactical intelligence.

 The squadron was inactivated in January 1946.